Tom Abrams: Professional career

 Abrams' screenwriting and directing career began when his short film Shoeshine (1988), starring Jerry and Ben Stiller, was nominated for an Academy Award and won Best Short Film at the Montreal World Film Festival.
 The following year, his short film Performance Pieces (1989), starring F. Murray Abraham, won the Prix du Court Metrage at the Cannes Film Festival.

 Primarily a screenwriter, Abrams shared an Emmy Award with the writing staff of the animated series Rugrats, and his feature film work has won prizes at the Berlin, Malaga and Karlovy Vary film festivals.

-Abrams has sold numerous feature film screenplays in varied genres including western Have Gun Will Travel for Warner Bros., historic adventure The Captain's Wife for Fox 2000, and The American Princess for New Line Cinema, The Battle of Ono for John Woo and Terence Cheng, horror film Cave for Working Title, sci-fi action Metal Machine for producer James Jacks at Universal, kids action comedy Gameboy Charlie for Bruckheimer producer, Chad Oman, and action film Smokin' Aces 2: Assassins' Ball (2011) for Universal Pictures, among others.
-In 2013, Tom's work on Janos Szasz's film "Le Grand Cahier" resulted in the Jury Award at Karlovy Vary and was Hungary's entry for the Academy Award.
-In 2017, Tom co-wrote and executive produced Dennis Bartok's Irish horror film, Nails.
-Abrams often writes with partners, most frequently with Bartok and P.J.
+Abrams has sold numerous feature film screenplays in varied genres including western Have Gun Will Travel for Warner Bros., historic adventure The Captain's Wife for Fox 2000, The American Princess for New Line Cinema, The Battle of Ono for John Woo and Terence Cheng, horror Cave for Working Title, sci-fi action Metal Machine for producer James Jacks at Universal, kids action comedy Gameboy Charlie for Bruckheimer producer Chad Oman, and action film Smokin' Aces 2: Assassins' Ball (2011) for Universal Pictures, among others.
+In 2013, Tom's work on Janos Szasz's film Le Grand Cahier resulted in the Jury Award at Karlovy Vary and was Hungary's entry for the Academy Award.
+In 2017, Tom co-wrote and executive produced Dennis Bartok's Irish horror film Nails.
+Abrams often writes with partners, most frequently Bartok and P.J.
 Pesce.